 In addition, this two-CD (or MP3) set explains the important second half of Daniel, which is very different from the Old Testament stories in the book’s first half.
 The latter chapters introduce the Biblical angels Michael and Gabriel.
 They also set the apocalyptic groundwork for the New Testament’s final book, Revelation.

 We offer a Daniel Bible Study Workbook for those who want to take a deeper plunge with a group of Scripture-loving friends.

 You can order a CD of this audio lecture by mail or download an MP3 of it instantly.

-Use the Audio Player below to hear a 2 minute sample of this recording about the book of Daniel:
+Use the audio player below to hear a two-minute sample of this recording: